In this article (clickable table of contents):

 One of the purported benefits of fasting that it forces the body to switch from glucose burning to fat burning.
 However there are sex differences that provide this mechanism in women already.
 Women burn more glucose during regular daily activities, but burn more fat during exercise naturally than men do (20)(13).

 There are of course many ways to fast and many reasons.
 I appreciate and respect that some of my readers may have religious reasons for observing periods of fasting.
-The scope of this section of our article is focused on fasting as it pertains to women in sport.
+There are also health reasons someone may be advised to include fasting while under a doctor’s care.
+The scope of this section of our article is focused on fasting as it pertains to active women in sport.

 We all naturally “fast” in a lower energy output state when we stop eating after dinner and don’t eat again until breakfast.
 But skipping breakfast or going long periods without fuel can be unhelpful for active women by elevating our cortisol (which contributes to muscle breakdown and fat storage) and creating an energy deficit that means you won’t be able to work as hard in your training session.